ordercloud-api/release-notes/2017/January/breaking-changes.md

 - Added roles that control who can list or edit shipments.
 Now users with `ShipmentAdmin` *or* `OrderAdmin` can create or edit shipments.
 Users with `ShipmentReader` or `OrderReader` can get/list shipments.
 - Seller-side product lists (`v1/products`) can now be filtered on `CatalogID` and `CategoryID` (`CategoryID` is unique only within a Catalog, so you must specify both in order to filter on Category.)
 - Buyer-side product lists (`v1/me/products`) that specify `CategoryID` can also specify `depth`, which can be an integer 1 or greater (`depth=1` means products directly assigned to category) or `all`.
 Default is `all`.
-- The Buyer-side order list for incoming orders (`v1/me/orders/incoming`) will now return all orders available for a user's approval.
 - An order that requires approval can now be sent back to the submitting user by the approver user for editing and re-submission.
 See [Decline Orders](https://staging-documentation.herokuapp.com/api-reference#Orders_Decline) for more details.
 - We are changing the route to register an anonymous user (previously called "Create From Temp User") to `PUT` `v1/me/register`.
 This will help make our Swagger spec more flexible.
 - Any buyer user can now list shipments for their own orders in a User Perspective route, `me/shipments`.
 No more need for elevated permissions!